Provenance

 Definition

-Provenance in the Agentic SDLC is the traceable chain of human intent and verification behind every artifact.
+Provenance is the traceable chain of human intent and verification behind every software artifact.
+It answers three questions: who decided this should exist, why they decided it, and how the result was verified.

-- Code is Cheap: LLMs provide an effectively infinite supply of syntax.
+- Code is Cheap.
+LLMs provide an effectively infinite supply of syntax.
+Generating 10,000 lines of code is trivial; articulating exactly what those 10,000 lines should do is the hard, high-value work.

-- Provenance is Value: We value what we can trust.
+- Provenance is Value.
+We value what we can trust.
 Trust comes from knowing who steered the agent and how it was verified.
+In an agentic system, we cannot rely on “effort” as a proxy for value — we must rely on the audit trail that proves a human intended for this code to exist.

 “When one gets that big pull request (PR) on an open source repository, irrespective of its quality, if it is handwritten by a human, there is an intrinsic value and empathy for the human time and effort that is likely ascribed to it… That is what makes that code ‘expensive’ and not cheap.” — Kailash Nadh